Generating photons from vacuum with counter rotating wave interaction: Introduction

-The rest of this paper is organized as follows.
+The paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce our model and method.
 With the help of the PGA proposed in Appendix~\ref{app:PGA}, we obtain the optimal control sequence of the CRW interaction and observe several new phenomena in Sec.~\ref{sec:bangbang}.
 In Sec.~\ref{sec:conclusion}, we draw the conclusions.
-To test the accuracy of our results, we derive the non-linear dynamical equations which go beyond the mean field theory (MFT) in Appendix~\ref{app:NLDE}.
-Furthermore, inspired by our work, we propose a different scheme which might be more easier to be achieved in experiments, and show our corresponding results in Appendix~\ref{app:sigmaz}.